 One of the Hoodlebugs, No. 91, was immediately put up for sale.
 It was sold to a railroad in Havana, Cuba and left for the tropics from the Port of Hoboken, New Jersey.
 This sale was made in cash; something that Dickson desperately needed to pay back-taxes, overdue interline (per diem) car rentals, overdue boxcar lease payments, etc. This must have been a tough decision for Dickson as an equipment dealer had offered a nice swap deal.
 In exchange for the 91, the dealer would supply enough new trucks to replace the obsolete archbar trucks that currently existed on the Shawmut’s hopper car fleet.
 Archbar trucks were bolted together; the bolts tended to loosen over time, leading to derailments.
 There was a looming deadline coming up in 1940 that would prevent the Shawmut from using these cars in interchange.
 But the need for cash was greater, so the 91 was sold for cash and engines Nos.
 15, 16, 17, 52, 54, 56 and 65 were sold for scrap.

 Mail and express service continued until 1942, by carrying mail in cabooses and express in a boxcar ahead of the caboose.
 The B&W movie on out video page shows express being unloaded from such a boxcar at the Angelica depot from a southbound train.

 A donation of the original HO Scale train collection of the late PS&NRRHS president, Jim McHenry, was made by Ben Cornelius, Sr. of Wellsville.

 It includes the following rolling stock:

 The society greatly appreciates the donation.
-Plans are under way for displaying the plaque in the passenger waiting room of the depot at the museum in Angelica.
+Plans are under way for displaying the models in the freight room of the depot at the museum in Angelica.